microsoft/powerbi-powershell/src/Modules/Reports/Commands.Reports/help/Copy-PowerBITile.md

 ```

 ### -TargetDashboardId
-The id of the dashboard where tile copy should be added.
+The ID of the dashboard where tile copy should be added.

 ```yaml
 Type: String